 - Searches pertaining to specific actions that happen regularly in your business, such as cancellations or returns

-- Searches pertaining to specific kinds of customer feedback
+- Searches pertaining to a specific attachment

 - Searches pertaining to a specific customer who needs special attention

 - Type a search query into the search box at the top of the Outpost window.
 Either click the magnifying glass icon or hit <enter> on your keyboard:

 - You'll be placed on the Search page, where you'll see all conversations related to that search query.
 Click the Save search link to save this search:

 - Add a title for this saved search, then click Save search:

 Note: For instructions on sharing searches, see Sharing saved searches.

 - To view a list of your saved searches at any time, click on the search box.